urvin-compliance/caracal/README.md

     docx.hr do
-      color   '333333'      # controls the color of the line. defaults to auto. line    :double       # controls the line style (single or double). defaults to single. size    16            # controls the thickness of the line. units in twips. defaults to 4. spacing 4             # controls the spacing around the line. units in twips. defaults to 1. end
+      color   '333333'      # controls the color of the line. defaults to auto. line    :double       # controls the line style (single or double). defaults to single. size    8             # controls the thickness of the line. units in 1/8 points. defaults to 4. spacing 4             # controls the spacing around the line. units in points. defaults to 1. end

     # options via hash